Prime ideals in infinite products of commutative rings: Maximal ideals and minimal prime ideals

 \subsection{Characterizing ultrafilters that induce maximal ideals}

-[2.1]{Definition} \begin{2.4} A ring $D$ is said to satisfy \textit{property} (+) if for all $r \in D$ and for all non-zero $a \in D$, there exists $d \in D$ such that $d$ is in every maximal ideal of $D$ containing $a$ but not containing $r$ and $d$ is in no maximal ideal of $D$ containing $r$. \end{2.4}
+[2.1]{Definition} \begin{2.4} We say that a ring $D$ satisfies \textit{property} (+) if for all $r \in D$ and $a \in D \setminus \{0\}$ there exists $d \in D$ such that $d$ is in every maximal ideal that contains $a$ but not $r$, and $d$ is in no maximal ideal that contains $r$. \end{2.4}

-We will see that property (+) gives us a setting, where we can characterize the ultrafilters in $\mathcal{B}$ that induce maximal ideals of $R$. \\ We first give some easy equivalences to property (+), which will help us to give examples of classes of domains satisfying and not satisfying it.
-To do this, we need the following fact, which follows immediately from~\cite[Corollary 3]{Chen}: If $I$ is an ideal in a ring $D$ and $r \in D$, then $I \subseteq \bigcup_{Q \in \mathscr V(r)} Q$ implies that $I \subseteq Q$ for some $ Q \in \mathscr V(r)$.
+We will see that property (+) gives a setting where we can characterize those ultrafilters in $\mathcal{B}$ that induce maximal ideals of $R$.

+We first give some easy equivalences to property (+), which will help us to give examples of classes of domains satisfying or not satisfying it.
+We need the following fact.